LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 "*possibly*": The compiler decides alone whether he really does it!
 And keep in mind that inlining might make debugging harder (as IPO/LTO does).

+### Finale Remark
+There are a lot of modules/packages out there that promise to be very convenient.
+And we do not recommend not to use them when they are appropriate.
+However, keep in mind that these modules need to be precompiled from time to time (when hardware changes - like on clusters, or when other packages are installed that interact with the former package, etc.) For large packages, this can be very time consuming.
+What is especially annoying if you CPU-budget is tight.
+Specifically in HPC, it is therefore advisable to avoid monster packages (`Images`, `Plots`, and many more etc.).
+The practical stance is, measure the progress of your codes.
+If they appear too slow, check out why!

 ## Hands-on
 Don't be confused.
 The hands-on may not be related to "performance" directly, but also to show Julia programming styles and patterns in real-life applications.